-As the borough's leading environmental charity, and with our Community Champions at the forefront of our work, we are inspiring, influencing and mobilising residents, local businesses and key decision makers to think global, act local and play their part in tackling the Climate Crisis.
+As Merton's local environmental charity, and with our Community Champions at the forefront of our work, we are inspiring, influencing and mobilising residents, local businesses and key decision makers to think global, act local and play their part in tackling the Climate Crisis.

 From reducing our consumption of energy and resources and valuing fresh, local food, to taking action to breathe cleaner air and reduce emissions, we aim to influence the changes that will make our borough a healthier, happier and more sustainable community, now and for future generations to come.

-However you choose to support our work - through volunteering, making a donation, fundraising, joining us as a member or becoming part of our Business Network for Climate Action - you really can make a big difference to sustainability in Merton.
+However you choose to support our work - through volunteering as a Community Champion, making a donation, fundraising, joining us as a member or becoming part of our Business Network for Climate Action (the list goes on!), you can make a big difference to sustainability in Merton.
 Every action you take will help us tackle some of the most pressing environmental and social issues affecting our communities.
 Together we can have the greatest impact.